Wodan58/joy1/doc/JOYimplJOY.md

 - The user manual has been updated with annotations, documenting some of the above.

-Stating that this repository differs slightly from the legacy version is a bit of an understatement.
+Stating that this repository differs slightly from the legacy version is somewhat of an understatement.
 All source files have been modified.
 The statement is true w.r.t. the language.
-The aim of this repository is to not change the language.
+The aim of this repository is to not change the language, while still allowing some development.

 Roadmap
 =======